-D. Requirements for UC Medical Centers: Every UC Medical Center must:
+D. Requirements for UC Medical Centers: Every UC Medical Center mustshall:

 - 1. Develop local procedures to facilitate compliance with all of the requirements and safeguards of the Option Act.
 A Medical Center may, at its option, revise its bylaws, policies, or procedures to require: - a.
 Special privileges for Attending Physicians, Consulting Physicians, and Mental Health Specialists wishing to participate in end-of-life activities authorized under the Option Act. - b.
-The performance of a Mental Health Specialist Assessment to confirm that a terminal patient requesting Aid-In-Dying Drugs has the mental Capacity to Make Medical Decisions and Self-Administer the drugs if prescribed. - c.
-Additional controls to assure that terminal patients seeking Aid-In-Dying Drugs are fully informed of their options and that the requirements of the Option Act are met and appropriately documented.
+The performance of a Mental Health Specialist Assessment to confirm that a terminal patient requesting aid-in-dying drugAid-In-Dying Drugs has the mental capacity to Make Medical Decisions and self-administer the drugs if prescribed. - c.
+Additional controls to assure that terminal patients seeking aid-in-dying drugAid-In-Dying Drugs are fully informed of their options and that the requirements of the Option Act are met and appropriately documented.

-Any changes to medical staff bylaws or policies must be made only upon the recommendation of the medical staff and approval of the Medical Center's governing body, consistent with applicable law and accreditation requirements.
+Any changes to medical staff bylaws or policies mustshall be made only upon the recommendation of the medical staff and approval of the Medical Center's governing body, consistent with applicable law and accreditation requirements.

-- 2. Revise its Language Assistance Plan to assure that patients who are deaf, hearing impaired, or limited English proficient have the same access to services authorized under the Option Act as do hearing and native English speakers by making available interpreters who meet the standards specified in the Option Act and documenting that the interpreters' services were provided as specified in the Option Act. - 3.
-Adopt the forms required by the Option Act and issued or updated by the California Department of Public Health, the Medical Board of California, or other authorized agencies for documentation and reporting of services performed under the Option Act. - 4.
-Designate at least one pharmacy location within the Medical Center, or maintain a list of local pharmacy locations outside the Medical Center, that are known to stock and fill prescriptions for Aid-In-Dying Drugs; and any
+2. Revise its Language Assistance Plan to assure that patients who are deaf, hearing impaired, or limited English proficient have the same access to services authorized under the Option Act as do hearing and native English speakers by making available interpreters who meet the standards specified in the Option Act and documenting that the interpreters' services were provided as specified in the Option Act.